 If a PI/Supervisor determines dismissal of the Postdoctoral Scholar is appropriate due to performance deficiencies and after the minimum sixty (60) days Action Plan period, the PI/Supervisor shall first consult with the Department Chair and then contact the Dean of the Graduate College for review/approval of the request prior to issuing a Notice of Dismissal.

-A Notice of Dismissal shall be given with a minimum of one month’s notice, unless the Postdoctoral Scholar’s continued presence on campus poses potential harm to the University.
+A Notice of Dismissal shall be given with a minimum of one month’s notice, unless the Postdoctoral Scholar’s continued presence on campus poses potential harm to the University as determined based upon a review by the Graduate College Dean.
 The Department Chair, and Graduate College Dean shall be copied on the Notice of Dismissal.

-At the time of a dismissal, the Postdoctoral Scholar will be required to turn in all ISU keys and property, etc. The Postdoctoral Scholar has an obligation to leave with the PI/Supervisor all notebooks and data in a state that will allow continuation of the project.
+At the time of a dismissal, the Postdoctoral Scholar will turn in all ISU keys and property.
+The Postdoctoral Scholar has an obligation to leave with the PI/Supervisor all notebooks and data in a condition that will allow continuation of the project.

 The Postdoctoral Scholar has the right to appeal the dismissal (see below for Appeals Process).